Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 **How does Apple Face ID work, and what is it?**

-Before, a simple number password protected Apple products, but starting with the iPhone 5S in 2013, they were getting read off in favor of fingerprint readers in new phones.
+Before, a simple number password protected Apple products, but starting with the iPhone 5S in 2013, they were getting read off in favour of fingerprint readers in new phones.
 After having fun with fingerprint readers, Apple decided that if they were going to take unlocking to a new level, they needed to make it safer and faster.
 In 2017, they